Learning to play the piano is far from straightforward.

 Before you even touch those keys, you must adopt proper posture for piano playing.

 Learning proper posture is key to becoming a true pianist.
-Body posture

-sit in the middle of the keyboard, where the middle octaves are found.
+First, sit in the middle of the keyboard, where the middle octaves are found.
 Your main benchmark for positioning your left hand is the middle C. Make sure your seat or piano stool is at the right height: not too high or low.

 The classic posture taught to every beginner pianist to play the piano correctly is as follows: